tsedio/tsed/docs/tutorials/oidc.md

 The `uid` is the unique session id used by oidc-provider to identify the current user flow.
 :::

-Now that we have our interactions controller, we can create our first interaction.
+Now that we have our interaction controller, we can create our first interaction.

 Create a new directory `interactions`.
 We will store all custom interactions in this directory.